 With only 1% of the water on Earth being useable, the majority is groundwater, making it one of our most valuable but under-appreciated natural resources.
-Groundwater is used for drinking water by more than 50% of the people in the U.S., including almost everyone who lives in rural areas.
-We recognize the importance of groundwater quality and lead a variety of efforts to address the management and protection of groundwater in our region.
+Groundwater is used for drinking water by more than half of the people in the U.S. and is especially essential in the Greater Lansing area, where it makes up 99% of our drinking water resources.
+We recognize the importance of groundwater quality and lead a variety of efforts to address its management and protection in our region.

-Tri-County hosts the Groundwater Management Board (GMB) to discuss policy matters and land use and/or water development projects that may have a potential impact on groundwater resources and management in the region.
+Since 1982, Tri-County has hosted the Groundwater Management Board (GMB) to discuss policy matters, land use, and/or water development projects that may have a potential impact on groundwater resources and management in the region.
 The GMB's mission is to provide a multi-jurisdictional forum for coordination and cooperation to help assure adequate quantities and qualities of groundwater are available to meet regional needs.

 Wellhead Protection Viewer

 In partnership with the GMB, Tri-County also maintains a Wellhead Protection Viewer (WPV).
 This interactive online mapping application provides a variety of data – including well locations, time of travel areas, potential contamination source locations, brownfields, and more – to municipalities so they can be better informed when making development decisions that may affect our region's groundwater resources.
 For additional information or technical support, please contact us.